Pros and Cons of Weight Loss Surgery

 4. Non-Improvement of Psychological Issues

-Many obese patients stress-eat or eat to gain emotional comfort.
-Weight loss surgery is not able to solve these types of issues and may result in disappointment due to unrealistic expectations.
-It is recommended that patients seek ongoing professional assistance throughout their weight loss journey to address these issues and achieve total wellness.
+Many higher-weight patients often resort to stress-eating or using food as a source of emotional comfort.
+However, you cannot effectively resolve these underlying issues with weight loss surgery alone, potentially resulting in disappointment if you set unrealistic expectations.
+Therefore, we highly recommend that patients seek ongoing professional assistance throughout their weight loss journey to address these emotional concerns and achieve total wellness.

 5. Excess Skin and Body Image

 Many weight loss patients have expectations of looking a certain way after they lose weight but in reality, they may feel like they look worse.
-The aftermath of quick weight loss: loose skin, stretch marks, sagging breasts, etc. may cause as much emotional distress as the extra weight did.
+Additionally, the aftermath of quick weight loss: loose skin, stretch marks, sagging breasts, etc. may cause as much emotional distress as the extra weight did.

 5. Altered Alcohol Metabolism